Is there anything better than mountain ponds on summer days?

 This is truly heaven and you can experience it too.
 ADK has organized backcountry pond trainings and outings, and has available lightweight equipment (backpacks, packrafts, PFDs, and survey tools) so that you can survey your own backcountry pond in the Forest Preserve of the Adirondack Park.
 You can choose your own pond for survey with your friends and family or you can join a guided group outing.

-We hope to reach 50 ponds this year.
+We hope to reach over 60 ponds this year.
 These pristine lakes and ponds must be monitored by someone just like you if they are to stay clean.
-This season, six workshops and outings are scheduled (see list below and follow this link for more details and to RSVP for events).
+Scheduled outings and workshops are listed below (with more TBA).

-Most of trainings and outings will be relatively easy in nature.
+Many of the trainings and outings will be relatively easy in nature.
 The trips have a score of a C or C+ hike and paddle according to the ADK Albany Chapter Trip Rating system.
 This means that the outings have under 1000 feet elevation gain, are hikes under eight miles and 6 hours round trip.
 Paddles are well under 6 miles with flat water.
-The exception is the August 30-31 outing to Greenland Pond which will be an overnight trip and a 10 mile hike.
+The exception will be an outing to Greenland Pond which will be an overnight trip and a 10 mile hike.

-Project Partners include, Adirondack Park Invasive Plant Program (APIPP), NY Natural Heritage Program (NYNHP), Department of Environmental Conservation (DEC), Paul Smith’s Adirondack Watershed Institute, Lake George Land Conservancy, Lake Champlain Basin Program (LCBP), and the New England Interstate Water Pollution Control Commission (NEIWPCC).
+Project Partners include, ADK member volunteers, Adirondack Park Invasive Plant Program (APIPP), the Capital-Mohawk PRISM, NY Natural Heritage Program (NYNHP), Department of Environmental Conservation (DEC), Paul Smith’s Adirondack Watershed Institute, Lake George Land Conservancy, Lake Champlain Basin Program (LCBP), and the New England Interstate Water Pollution Control Commission (NEIWPCC).

 For more information contact: Cathy Pedler at Cathy@adk.org, (518)449-3870 (ADK Albany Office); Erin Vennie-Vollrath at email@example.com, 518-576-2082 (TNC/APIPP Keene Valley Office)